-Inderpayment of workers by employers is a major problem in the regulation of work in Australia that is believed to have increased markedly in recent years (Clibborn & Wright, 2018; Senate Economic References Committee, 2022).
+nderpayment of workers by employers is a major problem in the regulation of work in Australia that is believed to have increased markedly in recent years (Clibborn & cluding the extent to which clients are recovering Wright, 2018; Senate Economic References Committee, 2022).
 The considerable media, policy and law reform attention to the issue has focused on the characterisation of this practice as 'wage theft', and associated regulatory and criminal penalties against wrongdoing employers (Balmer et al, 2019).

 Wage underpayment is also a significant civil justice problem.
 Despite this, little is known about happens when underpaid workers seek legal assistance to recover their wages.
 Which workers are seeking assistance?
 What do their claims involve?
 And do workers recover what they are owed?
-Answers to these questions could provide valuable empirical evidence about the practical realities of wage recovery claims.
-This insight has strong potential for informing service design and delivery and procedural reform to support more accessible and effective civil justice in this area.
+Answers to these questions could provide valuable empirical evidence about the practical realities of wage re- the Faculty of Law at Monash University. covery claims.
+This insight has strong potential for informing service design and delivery and procedural reform to support more accessible and effec- SMLS's administrative data.
+The report is completive civil justice in this area.